OsirisML/OsirisML/README.md

 `sudo configure/configure.sh`

+OSirisML is currently only available for installation on Debian Linux because it is reccomended to run on a server with high `RAM` capacity.
+Through basic testing, a PCAP file of about `8` gb is reccomended to have at least `128` gb of RAM.

 # Overview of workflow

 This open-source tool is built off the work on passive OS detection nprint and nprintML.